mcarr-and/go-gin-marshalling/docs/Grafana-Helm-Prometheus-Configmap-Dashboards.md

 You cannot just download dashboards from https://grafana.com/grafana/dashboards/ and add them fully to your configmap.

-You have to make some modififications.
+You have to make some modifications.

-## Paste the contents
+## Import & Export Route for Datasource Changes

+You could skip all the step by first import the grafana dashboard into Grafana, select your datasource when you import it.

+Then export the dashboard.

+On Export **DO NOT** `Export for sharing externally` as doing this you will have to do all the `datasource` changes that are described below.

+You will still have to paste the JSON to the `configmap`

+## Grafana Dashboard Modifications Route

-Add your dashboard json to your `configmap` on the line after the `|-` indented in `4 spaces`.
+Cut and paste your dashboard json to your `configmap` on the line after the `|-` indented in `4 spaces`.

 ```yaml
 ...